 "It's a new patient," he whispered.
 "I thought I'd bring him round myself; then he couldn't slip away.
 There he is, all safe and sound.
-I must go now, doctor; I have my docties, just the same as you."
+I must go now, Doctor, I have my dooties, just the same as you."
 And off he went, this trusty tout, without even giving me time to thank him.

-I entered my consulting-room and found a gentleman seat ed by the table.
+I entered my consulting room, and found a gentleman seated by the table.
 He was quietly dressed in a suit of heather tweed, with a soft cloth cap, which he had laid down upon my books.
-Round one of his hands he had a handkerchief wrapped, which was mottled all over with blood-stains.
-He was young, not more than five-and-twenty, I should say, with a strong, masculine face; but he was exceedingly pale, and gave me the impression of a man who was suffering from some strong agitation, which it took all his strength of mind to control.

-"I am sorry to knock you up so early, doctor," said he but I have had a very serious accident during the night.
-I came in by train this morning, and on inquiring at Padding ton as to where I might find a doctor, a worthy fellow very kindly escorted me here.
-I gave the maid a card, but I see that she has left it upon the side-table."
+Round one of his hands he had a handkerchief wrapped, which was mottled all over with bloodstains.
+He was young, not more than five-andtwenty, I should say, with a strong masculine face; but he was exceedingly pale, and gave me the impression of a man who was suffering from some strong agitation, which it took all his strength of mind to control.
+"I am sorry to knock you up so early, Doctor," said he.
+"But I have had a very serious accident during the night.
+I came in by train this morning, and on enquiring at Paddington as to where I might find a doctor a worthy fellow very kindly escorted me here.
+I gave the maid a card, but I see that she has left it upon the side table."
 I took it up and glanced at it.
-"Mr. Victor Hatherley, hydraulic engineer, 16A, Victoria Street (3d floor)."
-That was the name, style, and abode of my morning visitor.
-"I regret that I have kept you waiting," said I, sitting down in my library-chair.
-"You are fresh from a night journey, I understand which is in itself a monotonous occupation."
+"Mr. Victor Hatherley, hydraulic engineer, 16A, Victoria-street (3rd floor)."
+That was the name, style, and abode of my morning visitor. regret that I have kept you waiting," said I, sitting down in my library chair.
+"You are fresh from a night journey, I understand, which is in itself a monotonous occupation."
 "Oh, my night could not be called monotonous," said he, and laughed.
-He laughed very heartily, with a high, ringing note, leaning back in his chair and shaking his sides.
+He laughed very heartily, with a high ringing note, leaning back in his chair, and shaking his sides.
 All my medical instincts rose up against that laugh.

 "Stop it!"
-I cried; "pull yourself together!" and I poured out some water from a caraffe.
+I cried.
+"Pull yourself together!" and I poured out some water from a carafe.

 It was useless, however.
 He was off in one of those hysterical outbursts which come upon a strong nature when some great crisis is over and gone.
 Presently he came to himself once more, very weary and blushing hotly.

-"I have been making a fool of myself," he gasped.
+"I have been making a fool of

+myself," he gasped.

 "Not at all.
-Drink this."
-I dashed some brandy into the water, and the color began to come back to his bloodless cheeks.
+Drink this!"
+I dashed some brandy into the water, and the colour began to come back to his bloodless cheeks.
 "That's better!" said he.
-"And now, doctor, perhaps you would kindly attend to my thumb, or rather to the place where my thumb used to be."
+"And now, Doctor, perhaps you would kindly attend to my thumb, or rather to the place where my thumb used to be."
 He unwound the handkerchief and held out his hand.
-It gave even my hardened nerves a shudder to look at it.
-There were four protruding fingers and a horrid red, spongy surface where the thumb should have been.
+It gave even my hardened nerves a shudder to look at There were four protruding fingers and a horrid red spongy surface where the thumb should have been.
 It had been hacked or torn right out from the roots.
 "Good heavens!"
 I cried, "this is a terrible injury.
 It must have bled considerably."
 "Yes, it did.
-I fainted when it was done, and I think that I must have been senseless for a long time.
-When I came to I found that it was still bleeding so I tied one end of me handkerchief very tightly round the wrist, and braced it with a twig."
+I fainted when it was done; and I think that I must have been senseless for a long time.
+When I came to, I found that it was still bleeding, so I tied one end of my handkerchief very tightly round the wrist, and braced it up with a twig."
+"Excellent!
+You should have been a surgeon."
+"It is a question of hydraulics, you see, and came within my own provincé."
+"This has been done," said I, examining the wound, "by a very heavy and sharp instrument."
+"A thing like a cleaver," said he.